openstack/tempest/HACKING.rst

 - [T116] Unsupported 'message' Exception attribute in PY3
 - [T117] Check negative tests have ``@decorators.attr(type=['negative'])``
   applied.
+- [T118] LOG.warn is deprecated.
+Enforce use of LOG.warning.

 It is recommended to use ``tox -eautopep8`` before submitting a patch.